 - Use the mildest cleaning procedure that will do the job efficiently and effectively.
 Some cleaners of the same type are harsher than others.
-Try on a small area first. - Always rub metal finishes in the direction of the polish lines for maximum effectiveness and to avoid marring the surface. - Use only clean soft cloths, sponges, paper towels, fibrous brushes, plastic, non-metal or steel wool soap pads for cleaning and scouring, as recommended on the chart. - Any part of this appliance can be cleaned with hot sudsy water.
-When rinsing is required, rinse thoroughly - Always wipe dry immediately to avoid water marks.
+Try on a small area first. - Always rub metal finishes in the direction of the polish lines for maximum effectiveness and to avoid marring the surface. - Treat stainless surfaces with a stainless steel polish after cleaning to maintain and protect the finish. - Use only clean soft cloths, sponges, paper towels, fibrous brushes, plastic, non-metal or steel wool soap pads for cleaning and scouring, as recommended on the chart. - Any part of this appliance can be cleaned with hot sudsy water.
+When rinsing is required, rinse thoroughly. - Do not use chlorine-based cleaners. - Always wipe dry immediately to avoid water marks.